louiey-dev/flutter_my_utils/README.md

   - fl_heatmap : This is prefer one to me
   - fluttermap_heatmap
 - showDialog/AlertDialog
-  - normal case widget if user should select something\
+  - normal case widget if user should select something
 - user dialog btn added
   - added myDialog but not sure whether it's useful
+- File open and read line and lists to DropdownButton

 ## TO DO